George Floyd: Links to Christian Chronicle videos and stories

 Warren G. Blakney Sr.’s long fight for racial equality stretches back to 1961.

-At age 9, Blakney met civil rights icon Martin Luther King Jr. in Tuscaloosa, Ala., and passed out voter registration handbills door to door.
+At age 9, Blakney met civil rights leader Martin Luther King Jr. in Tuscaloosa, Ala., and passed out voter registration handbills door to door.

 “I saw a lot of things,” said the 67-year-old senior minister for the North Peoria Church of Christ in Tulsa, Okla.
 “I’ve seen acid thrown at people.
 I’ve been in the crowd when dogs were turned on us. … I’ve seen White guys jump out of cars with baseball bats to beat 12- and 13-year-old kids down and kill them.”